Overview of NEW Attendance codes - Autumn 2024 onwards

 Posted by MIS Service Desk

-From 19th August 2024 new attendance codes go live.
+As of 19th August 2024, new attendance codes are live.
 Below is an overview of the new attendance codes from August 2024 onwards.

 Inactive Codes